samuelodumu/hng12-frontend/stage2-ticket-generator/README.md

 ### Features
 - Users can fill out a form with their details and generate a ticket upon successful submission.
-- Responsive layout on all screens
+- Users can download their tickets as a pdf file.
-- Users can download their tickets as pdf
+- Responsive layout on all screens.

 ### Improvements